-Q: Analyzing the journey from a Triple Fit Canvas perspective, which were the hurdles you were facing and how did you overcome them?
+Q: Analyzing the journey from a Triple Fit Canvas perspective, which were the hurdles you were facing, and how did you overcome them?

 Q: What would be your advice to other companies, who would also like to build Level 5 relationships?

 A: The journey starts with making sure you have a deep understanding of the business of the customer (vision, strategy, organization, operations, finance) and the drivers for each key stakeholder in the customer organization.
 Understand the culture and communication style of the customer.
 Stop selling and start listening.
-Focus on what the customer really needs, not so much what they ask for.
+Focus on what the customer needs, not so much what they ask for.
 Furthermore, you have to be present to win.
 Be with the customer as much as you can and move from ad-hoc to pro-active engagement.
 Promise the delivery and deliver the promise.
-The next step is to move from pro-active behavior to aligned joint planning and project management, supported by executive sponsors in both organizations.
-Use a structured approach like the Triple Fit Canvas to make sure you cover all the bases for the development of a high value relationship, from planning to execution and resource fit.
-Finally, ask yourself the question how you would operate if you were one company with joint innovation, joint risk and reward.
+The next step is to move from proactive behavior to aligned joint planning and project management, supported by executive sponsors in both organizations.
+Use a structured approach like the Triple Fit Canvas to make sure you cover all the bases for the development of a high-value relationship, from planning to execution and resource fit.
+Finally, ask yourself the question of how you would operate if you were one company with joint innovation, risks, and rewards.
 Use this vision as a starting point to develop a shared view of the future together with the customer.
 And never stop sharing the learnings and results and replicate your approach for other accounts.

-Thank you very much for your insights Nico!
+Thank you very much for your insights, Nico!